quetzle/smash-apps/README.md

 Currently, the apps are:

-* Stage Striking - eventually planned for other Smash games!
+* Stage Striking - choose what stage to play on by banning certain stages!
+* Tier List Maker - create a tier list to show how you think the characters stack up!